© Copyright ResourcefulManager

 2) Attending Conferences

-If all of a sudden certain employees start asking to attend conferences, they could be trying to make themselves more visible.
+If all of a sudden certain employees start asking to attend conferences — online or in person — they could be trying to make themselves more visible.
 They could also be trying to attain more industry knowledge.
 So it’s up to you to figure out what their motives are.

 When employees start leaving their work area to take personal calls on a regular basis, they’re likely entertaining new job offers or having a personal crisis.
 Don’t jump to conclusions, but start digging to see what’s going on or check out some of these other indicators.